 Ocassionally, a new Cordova or plugin version will force you to upgrade your Gradle version.
-This process must be performed with caution, and this article shows how to chose a correct gradle version and install it on Windows.
+This process must be performed with caution, and this article shows how to properly upgrade or revert your Gradle version for Windows and MacOS.

 1: Stop gradle daemon

-Run this command to stop all gradle daemons, if any:
+Run this command to stop any active gradle services, if any:

 2. Delete gradle cache